Grand Rapids has Exceptional Support for Homeschool Families

 You should definitely call HSB, Inc. for advice and good deals.
 Their new and used bookstores could make this a one-stop shopping experience, and I am not kidding about their helpful and supportive staff.

 Not only for homeschoolers, HSB is a go-to resource for all families who are looking for educational materials for their children.

-The local Facebook groups listed above can help you with advice and also purchasing since many of the members sell their used materials.
+The local Facebook groups listed below can help you with advice and also purchasing since many of the members sell their used materials.